iagovar/cometocoruna/README.md

 	- There's also a very useful [Crontab generator](https://crontab-generator.org/).

 8. Any update in the script will require a `git pull` in `~/cometocoruna` to bring it to local.

+## How to run the website

+It should run in pretty much any standard php shared hosting, really.
+I'm actually running it in a low-budget one, so, in general, just upload by FTP, as PicoCMS requires no installation.